Geethen/geeml/README.md

 In its current state it supports the extraction of data for traditional machine learning (tabular data) in the form of csv's and the extraction of GeoTiff image patches for Deep Neural Networks.

 #### Motivation
-The Machine learning capabilities in the GEE JS code editor remain limited.For example, there is no support for XGBoost, LightGBM, NGBoost, etc. Simultaneously, the python ecosystem has much more support for training, valdation, hyperparameter tuning.
-However, for this functionality to be leveraged, data needs to be downloaded locally or stored in Google Drive or Google Cloud Storage to be useful.
-Therfore, this package aims to make it easier and faster to download pre-processed data in a format that is ready for machine learning.
+The Machine learning capabilities in the GEE JS code editor remain limited.
+For example, there is no support for XGBoost, LightGBM, NGBoost, etc. Moreover, the python ecosystem has much more support for training, valdation and hyperparameter tuning.
+However, for this functionality to be leveraged, data needs to be downloaded locally or stored in Google Drive or Google Cloud Storage to benefit from the Machine learning python ecosystem.
+Therfore, this package aims to make it easier and faster to download GEE-processed data in a machine learning-ready format.

 **Features**
-* Parallel processing
+* Parallel export of images or sparse images (for example, GEDI).
+* Export values at points or polygons (ee.FeatureCollection).
+* Summarise data within polygons (ee.FeatureCollections).
-* Support for both Tabular and Deep Neural Network type datasets
+* Extract both tabular and Deep Neural Network (DNN) type datasets.
-* ML ready
+* Provide end-to-end workflows for Machine learning.

 <!-- GETTING STARTED -->
 ## Getting Started